gfidelisp/Engineering_Optimization/README.md

 # Evaluation of Optimization Algorithms
-This repository contains the evaluation of different optimization algortithms for the solution of structural problems.
+This repository contains the implementation and evaluation of different optimization algortithms for the solution of engineering problems.